ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 drive's SMART data to determine its health, as well as run various tests on it.

-Note: Only ATA drives (both PATA and SATA) are supported for now.
+Note: Only ATA drives (both PATA and SATA) and various USB to ATA bridges are supported for now.

 http://gsmartcontrol.berlios.de